 If a spouse/civil partner dies intestate leaving issue, then the surviving spouse/civil partner will receive a life enjoyment of the matrimonial home and an equal share in the reversionary ownership of the immovable estate.
 If the deceased leaves no surviving children, then the surviving spouse/civil partner is entitled to the whole of the immovable estate.

-In conclusion if you do not make Jersey Will, the law will dictate who will inherit your assets, therefore legal advice is needed to ensure your loved ones are provided for in your will.
+In conclusion if you do not make Jersey Will, the law will dictate who will inherit your assets, therefore legal advice is needed to ensure your loved ones are provided for in your Jersey Will.

 Natalie Jenner | Partner | Wills Succession and Estate Planning